 Storing and Preserving Film Reels

-To ensure the movie industry and film reels last as long as possible, they need to be stored in a cool, dark, dry place.
-If you’re wondering how long film lasts, it can last as little as 2 years or longer than 25 years.
-Storing it properly will help extend the lifespan by ensuring that light doesn’t fade the images or humidity doesn’t warp the film layers or spools.
+To ensure film reels last as long as possible, they should be stored in a cool, dark, and dry place.
+Depending on storage conditions, film can last as little as 2 years or more than 25 years.
+Proper storage helps protect against fading from light, warping from humidity, or damage to the film layers and spools.

-You can figure out how to digitize Super 8 film and other film types on your own, or you can choose one of the best companies to digitize home movies to do it professionally for you.
-Either way, this guarantees that your memories are never lost and will continue as digital heirlooms or gifts for grandpa, grandma, parents, children, and future generations.
+You can digitize Super 8 film and other reel types yourself, or work with one of the best companies that digitize home movies to handle the process professionally.
+Either way, digitization ensures that your footage lives on as digital heirlooms, something to pass down to parents, grandparents, children, and future generations.